Cedarwood essential oil has a steady, reassuring strength.

 - 1 drop Lemon (Citrus limon)

-Just blend your essential oils into your cream or jojoba, in a 1 oz (30 ml) jar.
+Just blend your essential oils into your skin cream or jojoba.
+For skin cream, use a 1 oz (30 ml) glass jar.
+For jojoba, use a 1 oz (30 ml) bottle.

 I recommend using this blend (and any essential oil blend) for kids over five years old.
-Rub it on their chest every few hours and before bed.
+Rub it on their chest, shoulders, and neck every few hours and before bed.

-Here’s a great stock blend you can make with Cedarwood:
+Here’s a great stock blend you can make with Cedarwood essential oil and Orange!

 - 40 drops Cedarwood (Cedrus atlantica)